koompi/koompi.org/content/Release/_index.en.md

 ---
 title: "New Release"
 date: 2018-12-28T11:02:05+06:00
-icon: "ti-credit-card"
+icon: "ti-new-window"
-description: "New release"
-type : "docs"
+description: "Informing the new features and environment about the new version of the OS." type : "docs"
 ---